qgis/QGIS-Website/content/product/visual-changelogs/visualchangelog216/index.md

 QGIS 2.16 brings improvements to the way you can zoom in and out of the map canvas.

--   Holding down `Ctrl`{.interpreted-text role="kbd"} while using the mouse wheel to zoom in or out now results in a finer zoom.
+-   Holding down `Ctrl` while using the mouse wheel to zoom in or out now results in a finer zoom.
 This behavior brings canvas into line with composer.
--   Pressing `Ctrl++`{.interpreted-text role="kbd"} or `Ctrl+-`{.interpreted-text role="kbd"} performs an immediate zoom in/out on the map canvas
+-   Pressing `Ctrl++` or `Ctrl+-` performs an immediate zoom in/out on the map canvas
--   When certain map tools are active, you can perform a web-map style zoom by holding down `Shift`{.interpreted-text role="kbd"} and dragging a rectangle on the map to zoom to that area.
+-   When certain map tools are active, you can perform a web-map style zoom by holding down `Shift` and dragging a rectangle on the map to zoom to that area.
 This is enabled for the map tools which are not selection tools (since they use shift for adding to selection), and edit tools.

 ![image42](images/entries/5817785cf3d18db78669c2eb2c2be0cf606c3783.gif)